NEWS AND ANALYSIS

 Law school students are invited to submit a paper between now and March 4, 2014 for ABI's Sixth Annual Bankruptcy Law Student Writing Competition.
 ABI will extend a complimentary one-year membership to all students who participate in this year's competition.
 Eligible submissions should focus on current issues regarding bankruptcy jurisdiction, bankruptcy litigation, or evidence issues in bankruptcy cases or proceedings.
 The first-place winner, sponsored by Invotex Group, Inc., will receive a cash prize of $2,000 and publication of his or her paper in the ABI Journal.
 The second-place winner, sponsored by Jenner & Block LLP, will receive a cash prize of $1,250 and publication of his or her paper in an ABI committee newsletter.
 The third-place winner, sponsored by Thompson & Knight LLP, will receive a cash prize of $750 plus publication of his or her paper in an ABI committee newsletter.
 For competition participation and submission guidelines, please visit http://papers.abi.org.

-NEW CASE SUMMARY ON VOLO: BEHRENS V. U.S. BANK NATIONAL ASSOCIATION (IN RE BEHRENS; 8TH CIR.)
+NEW CASE SUMMARY ON VOLO: JONES V. U.S. TRUSTEE, EUGENE (9TH CIR.)

 There are more than 1,000 appellate opinions summarized on Volo, and summaries typically appear within 24 hours of the ruling.
 Click here regularly to view the latest case summaries on ABI’s Volo website.

 The Bankruptcy Blog Exchange is a free ABI service that tracks more than 80 bankruptcy-related blogs.
-A new blog post looks at the appeal filed concerning the choice of law used in the ground-breaking bankruptcy proceedings of Bahrain-based Arcapita Bank B.S.C.(c)
+A new blog post finds that ignoring the effects of loan seller origination, sourcing and servicing processes in a post-GSE secondary market could generate losses for taxpayers.